elwait/SubmitAnnihilatorJobs/README.md

-This script is for automated submission of tinker dynamic jobs.
+This script is for automated submission of Tinker dynamic jobs.
-It is intended to work with AMOEBAAnnihilator.
+It is intended to work with Poltype's AMOEBAAnnihilator.

 If using as intended, user needs to set:
-- name of AMOEBAAnnihilator job file
+- name of poltype job file
 - list of nodes that can be used